-In accordance with a resolution of the Annual General Meeting, remuneration is payable to the Board of Directors of SEK 1,740 thousand (1,850), of which SEK 700 thousand (500) to the Chairman of the Board and SEK 260 thousand (225) to each of the other board members.
-In addition, the board members in the audit committee receive SEK 100 thousand (40) for being chairman and SEK 50 thousand for board members.
-The board members in the renumerations committee receive SEK 50 thousand (40) for being chairman and SEK 25 thousand (20) for board members.
+In accordance with a resolution of the Annual General Meeting, remuneration is payable to the Board of Directors of SEK 1,740 thousand (1,740), of which SEK 700 thousand (700) to the Chairman of the Board and SEK 260 thousand (260) to each of the other board members.
+In addition, the board members in the audit committee receive SEK 100 thousand (100) for being chairman and SEK 50 thousand (50) for board members.
+The board members in the renumerations committee receive SEK 50 thousand (50) for being chairman and SEK 25 thousand (25) for board members.
 No other remunerations have been paid.
 There are no agreements on pensions, severance pay or other benefits.
-Since the annual general meeting held in May, 2022 the Board of Directors comprised of 7 members (9) of which 2 employee representatives (2).
+Since the annual general meeting held in May, 2023 the Board of Directors comprised of 7 (7) members of which 2 (2) employee representatives.